profcorey/mentorships/README.md

 OpenStack

-1. How to install on MacOs M1
+1. How to install DevStack on MacOs M1

-2. How to install on Windows 1x
+  1. Download Canonical Multipass.

+  2. Download Microsoft Remote Desktop from Apple App Store.

+  3.